-Nurturing and protecting the children of our city, Twilight Children is a youth centre that provides care, development and support for previously disadvantaged children aged between 8 – 18 years.
+Nurturing and protecting the children of our city, Twilight Children is a youth centre that provides care, development and support for previously disadvantaged children aged between eight and 18 years.
 Not only do they offer shelter, but they also offer programmes to improve the quality of life for homeless boys in Hillbrow, which includes aftercare and reunification as well as skills training, education, sporting activities, mentoring, and community projects.
 This is a great initiative that aims to keep children off the streets and get their lives back on track.

 How you can help: Twilight Children’s wish list consists of a variety of items from groceries and cleaning materials to toiletries, clothing and bedding.
 Click here to view their wish list.

 Self-reliant and dependent on donations from local businesses and the public, the SPCA Randburg needs your help to keep their organisation going and keep doing what they do best – taking care of animals in need.
-You can make a difference in variety ways, like making a financial donation or donating pet food and blankets.
+You can make a difference in a variety ways, like making a financial donation or donating pet food and blankets.
 You can also contribute by giving your unwanted goods to their Charity Store or by dropping off your second-hand books at their Book Store.
 And if you have nothing to give, why not offer some of your time and energy to their volunteer programme?
 You can also extend your generosity and kindness to the Johannesburg SPCA, where you can purchase necessities for the animals from their pet store or support their craft markets.

 How you can help: Pet food, blankets, second-hand books, furniture and clothes.